CW1224/reserve-a-place/README.md

 The site was deployed to Heroku using the following steps:

-- I used the terminal to deploy my project locally.
-To do this I had to:
-1. Create a repository on GitHub.
-2. Clone the repository on your chosen source code editor (GitPod in my case) using the clone link.
-3. Open the terminal within GitPod
-4. Enter "python3 manage.py runserver into the terminal.
-5. Go to local host address on my web browser.
-6. All locally saved changes will show up here.

-For the final deployment to Heroku, I had to:
-1. Uncomment the PostgreSQL databse from my settings.py file.
 2. Set debug = False in my settings.py file.
 3. Commit and push all files to GitHub
 3. In Heroku, remove the DISABLE_COLLECTSTATIC config var.